Home > Membership > Recognition Awards > Distinguished Achievement Award in Basic Science

 Distinguished Achievement Award in Basic Science

-Recognition Award nominations are open through Aug.
-23, 2022.
+Recognition Award nominations are extended through Oct.
+15, 2024.

 Description

-Created in 1968, the Distinguished Achievement Award in Basic Science recognizes an individual whose accomplishments in basic research have significantly advanced the science and practice of gastroenterology.
-Since 2013, the prize has been awarded annually.
+Established in 1968, the Distinguished Achievement Award in Basic Science recognizes an individual whose accomplishments in basic research have significantly advanced the science and practice of gastroenterology.
+Beginning in 2013, the prize is awarded annually.

 Eligibility